 Comparisons: A close match to T. bracteata is the Bluejacket, T. ohiensis.
 That plant is taller by half, branches, usually has blue flowers and the calyx and flower stalks are not hairy.
+It prefers more moist soils.
 HOWEVER, if grown close by, the two species will hybridize.
-The other species found in Minnesota, Western Spiderwort, T. occidentalis, has branched stems but also with hairless stem nodes and leaves.
+The other species found in Minnesota, Western Spiderwort, T. occidentalis, with petals bright blue to rose or magenta, has branched stems but also with hairless stem nodes and leaves.
 Sepal hairs are mostly glandular but not dense hair like T. bracteata.

 Above: The petals are usually this rosy color, with the sepals and flower stalk picking up the rosy tones.
 All parts of the flower are hairy except the petals.